 Although the Iraqi Federal Government declared ISIS defeated at the end of 2017, there can be no assurances that all ISIS militants have left the region or been killed, or that ISIS sympathizers will not take action to advance the objectives of ISIS.
+Attacks by discrete cells of ISIS in the Kurdistan Region continue to this day.
 If ISIS militants or sympathisers were to engage in attacks, or as a result of military engagement of ISIS by the Peshmerga, the Iraqi army and/or international forces, the Corporation's appraisal, development and production activities on the Hawler license area could be materially and adversely affected.
 Moreover, the conflict with ISIS could prevent access to transportation infrastructure, including the Kurdistan Oil Export Pipeline, thereby limiting the ability of the Corporation to earn revenue for its oil production.
 Any damage to the Corporation's facilities and equipment on the Hawler license area could have a Material Adverse Effect.